 For much of the course students will work independently, although their progress will be monitored by Mr Grace and other teachers who will offer guidance and support.
-During the course there will be further lessons to develop the analytical skills of the students and to prepare them to write the final dissertation, which will be approximately 5,000 words in length.
+During the course there will be further lessons to develop their analytical skills and to prepare them to write the final dissertation, which will be approximately 5,000 words.
 In addition to the dissertation, students will be required to complete a presentation and written review of their projects.
 Gordon's School follows the AQA 7993 EPQ specification.
-All Year 12 students who embark on the EPQ are expected to complete the final dissertation and qualification before the end of the summer term in the first year.
+All Year 12 students who embark on the EPQ are expected to complete the final dissertation and qualification before the end of the Summer Term in the first year.

 Higher Project Qualification – Years 10/11 (KS4)

-The Higher Project Qualification gives students the freedom to study their own topic in depth and produce a written report or in the case of practical projects, a production (e.g. charity event, fashion show, sports event etc.) or an artefact (e.g. a piece of art, a computer game, a realised design).
-As part of this process, students will carry out research on a topic that that is not covered by their other GCSEs and they will be guided by a project supervisor during this qualification during a weekly Period 7 session.
+The Higher Project Qualification gives students the freedom to study their own topic in depth and produce a written report or in the case of practical projects, a production (eg charity event, fashion show, sports event etc) or an artefact (eg a piece of art, a computer game, a realised design).
+As part of this process, students will carry out research on a topic that that is not covered by their other GCSE's and they will be guided by a project supervisor for this qualification during a weekly Period 7 session.

 Why should students consider taking the Higher Project qualification?

-- Develop a passion for a subject outside the classroom
+- To develop a passion for a subject outside the classroom

 - Discover the joys of independent learning